VenLL/tswd-portfolio-Ven/final-project-part-one.md

 # The Data
 ## Data Source
-The four datasets are all achieved and retrieved from Data.CMU.gov—the Center for Medicare & Medicaid Services. (https://data.cms.gov)
+The four datasets are all achieved and retrieved from Data.CMU.gov—the Center for Medicare & Medicaid Services (https://data.cms.gov).

 ## Data Usage Explanation
 I plan on undergoing some cleaning and analysis with the data in order to discover any trends or phenomenons amongst the relationship between hospital information, medicare spending per beneficiary, HAI scores, HAC scores, and geographic locations.